Check out the best bits of Morocco, in Casablanca, Fes, Merzouga and Marrakech

 On your way to the desert, stop at the spectacular narrow defile known as the Gorges du Ziz.
 Then head to the large town of Er Rachidia.
 Pass the 500-year old ruins of the Ksar of Meski then descend into the Ziz Valley, a particularly fertile region that produces figs, olives, dates and tamarisk – a fruit grown for its tannin and used in the curing of leather skins.
 Arrive in Merzouga, drop your main bags off at a simple Auberge (that's French for 'inn'), then take your day pack filled with overnight essentials.
 Time to experience a desert full of awesome.
 The mode of transport: camel, of course.
 Brace yourself for one heck of a sunset.
 This ride takes about an hour, going through the sea of sand to your private desert camp for an overnight stay.
 In the camp, you'll have a thin mattress, blankets and sheets.
 Make sure you bring a sleeping sheet if it's winter (you'd be surprised how cold it can get).
 Sleep under the stars and have a really romantic 'I am so far from home' kinda moment.

 Hope you remembered to set your alarm this morning, because you'll be getting up well before the crack of dawn.
-Climb to a nearby sand dune to catch the sunset.
+Climb to a nearby sand dune to catch the sunrise.
 Watch the Sahara come alive!
 You'll also enjoy another fun camel ride through the sand dunes while the sun is rising higher and higher.
 Head back to the Auberge, collect the rest of your gear and then travel west to Todra.
 Then you'll come across a bright tablecloth of green that might seem so out of place you'll think you are dreaming.
 This valley is pretty impressive, with all its palm trees and mud-brick villages.
 Arrive at your hotel at the top of the valley, then take a hike into the gorge where sheer cliffs rise more than 1,000 feet above you.